rt2zz/redux-persist-transform-immutable/README.md

-## Redux Persist Transform Immutable
+# Redux Persist Transform Immutable
 Add immutable sub-reducer support to redux-persist.

 **NOTE** this handles immutable state on a per-reducer basis.
-If your top level state is an Immutable Map, use [redux-persist-immutable](https://github.com/rt2zz/redux-persist-immutable)
+If your top level state is an immutable map, this module will not work.

+## Breaking Change
+v5 changes from `transitjs` to `remotedev-serialize`.
+For existing projects that upgrade to v5, all persisted data will be lost upon the initial persist. **note** It is possible to write an upgrade via a custom transform that supports both formats - if you do write one please PR!

-### Usage with Redux Persist v5 (latest)
+### Usage with Redux Persist
 ```js
 import { createStore, combineReducers } from 'redux'
 import { persistStore, persistReducer } from 'redux-persist'